Boy In The Tower | TheBookSeekers

 No. of pages 336

 There are 336 pages in this book.
-This book was published 2015 by Random House Children's Publishers UK .
+This book was published in 2015 by Penguin Random House Children's UK .

 Polly Ho-Yen was born in Northampton and brought up in Buckinghamshire.
 After working in publishing for several years, she now works as a primary school teacher.
 Somewhere in between five o'clock in the morning and sitting down in front of a classroom of five-year-olds, Boy in the Tower was written.
 She lives in South London with her husband and their very vocal cat, Milo.